A Parent's Grief:

 early age many boys are shamed, rejected and reprimanded when they express needs, want affection or show fear, weakness, disappointment

-by boys as they grow up.
+as they grow up.
 Boys are even encouraged to cut themselves off from physical sensation such as pain, cold and anxiety.
+Many

 cannot acknowledge their feelings.
 Shame is often associated with "letting" themselves feel those emotions or sensations.